ChengfeiYan/PLMGraph-Inter/README.md

 The ranking of the residue pairs from the Code Ocean run and from implementation of the github code should be exactly the same.

 ## Reference
-Please citeYunda SiChengfei Yan (2024) Protein language model-embedded geometric graphs power inter-protein contact prediction eLife 12:RP92184.
+Please cite: Yunda Si Chengfei Yan.
+Protein language model-embedded geometric graphs power inter-protein contact prediction eLife 12:RP92184, 2024.

 If you meet any problem in installing or running the program, please contact chengfeiyan@hust.edu.cn.